Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

                                            exposed_type=SaleRow)
 ```

-In lines 3, 4, and 5 we define a custom class `SaleRow` representing a row of the CSV file.
+In lines 3-5, we define a custom class `SaleRow` representing a row of the CSV file.

-In lines 7, 8, 9 and 10 we configure a basic csv data node with the id "historical_temperature".
+In lines 7-10, we configure a basic csv data node with the id "historical_temperature".
 Its _scope_ is by
 default `SCENARIO`.
 The path corresponds to the file `path/hist_temp.csv`.
 The property _has_header_ being True,
 representing the csv file has a header.

-In lines 12, 13, and 14, we add another csv data node configuration with the id "sale_history".
+In lines 12-14, we add another csv data node configuration with the id "sale_history".
 The
 default `SCENARIO` scope is used again.
 Since we have a custom class pre-defined for this csv file (`SaleRow`), we
 provide it as the _exposed_type_ parameter.